Mere Paas Paas

 Mere Paas Paas (also spelled Meray Paas Paas) is a Pakistani television series produced by Momina Duraid, written by Samira Fazal, and directed by Misbah Khalid.
 It stars Nadia Jamil, Moammar Rana and Deepak Parwani as leading characters of the series.
-It deals with themes such as single parenting, male-female friendship and the various social and emotional issues regarding the marriage of a houmg divorcee.
+It deals with themes such as single parenting, male-female friendship and the various social and emotional issues regarding the marriage of a young divorcee.